sbgn/sbgn/docs/learning_sbgn.md

 <p>The diagram can be redrawn in any application that supports the required shapes, for example, in PowerPoint, InkScape or Adobe Illustrator.
 For that the available <a href="/sbgn/templates">templates</a> can be used.</p>

 <p>To build the diagram in a such way so you can generate SBGN-ML file, a dedicated software should be used, for example Newt or SBGN-ED.
-At the end, to check that your diagram is correct or to see what went wrong you can use the validation tool of the SBGN-ED editor.</p>
+At the end, to check that your diagram is correct or to see what went wrong you can use the validation tool of the SBGN-ED.</p>

+<p>SBGN diagram can be developed in GraphML format in yEd Graph Editor.
+Since version 3.17.1 yEd provides a palette section for Systems Biology Graphical Notation.

 ## Tips for creating diagrams in SBGN